ankitshah009/awesome-terminal-hacks/README.md

 ```

 #### Parallel calling with a bash script
-Your bash script should have a command per line - for each file.
+Your bash script should have a command per line.
 This saves a LOT of time!!!
 ```
 parallel -a your-script-here.sh
 ```